 Each session lasts for 50 minutes, often called the "therapeutic hour."

 Yes.
-For insurance, supervision, and good practice, I keep brief, anonymous notes of our sessions.
-These are stored securely in line with UK GDPR and are not shared with any third party.
+For insurance, supervision, and good practice, I keep brief, pseudonymised notes of our sessions.
+These are stored securely in line with UK GDPR and are not shared with any third party, unless you are otherwise advised e.g. those coming via agencies.

 I keep records for 7 years from the end of therapy and then securely destroy them.